shaijut/hello-world-docker-action/README.md

 Creating a Docker container Github Action, Just for learning :)

-# Hello world docker action
+# Hello world docker Github Action

 This action prints "Hello World" or "Hello" + the name of a person to greet to the log.